felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 ![](merge_commit.svg){style="display:block; margin: auto;"}

-If any conflicting changes are found, Git will ask you to resolve them before the merge commit is created.
+If any conflicting changes are found, Git will ask us to resolve them before the merge commit is created.

 The `feature2` branch can now be deleted.